 The Baccalaureate Nursing Program at Indiana State University admitted their first class of students in September 1963.
 Currently, the program is housed in two nursing departments within the College of Nursing, Health, and Human Services.
 The traditional four-year campus-based baccalaureate degree nursing track is administered through the Department of Baccalaureate Nursing.
 Distance education tracks for students entering the program with registered nurse licensure and for students entering with licensed practical nurse licensure are administered through the Department of Baccalaureate Nursing Completion.

-Health and human services departments include Applied Health Sciences; Applied Medicine and Rehabilitation; Physical Education; Recreation and Sport Management; and Social Work.
+Health and human services departments include Applied Health Sciences; Applied Medicine and Rehabilitation; Kinesiology, Recreation and Sport; and Social Work.

-Today, these areas of study are designed to prepare students to enter the following professional fields of health and disease/injury prevention in community health education, therapeutic recreation, athletic training, exercise science/fitness, occupational safety management, and driver and traffic safety; teaching health education or physical education with specializations in coaching; and management of fitness, recreation, safety, and sport facilities and organizations.
+Today, these areas of study are designed to prepare students to enter the following professional fields of health and disease/injury prevention in community health education, therapeutic recreation, athletic training, exercise science/fitness, occupational safety management, and driver and traffic safety; teaching health education or physical education; and social work, with specializations in coaching; management of fitness, recreation, safety, and sport facilities and organizations.
 In order to provide students with greater career flexibility, opportunities are also offered in the areas of occupational toxicology/industrial hygiene and driver and motorcycle safety education.